That new keyboard is the key to Apple’s MacBook update

 The company has added the same butterfly switches you’ll find on the new MacBook Pro, so it no longer feels like typing on a flat piece surface.
 As much as I tried, I just couldn’t make it work.This time out, the difference is clear almost immediately.

 The new keys are somewhere between the last generation and an older model MacBook — which is to say that they’re still relatively flat (due, likely to the slim profile), but have a much more noticeable give.
-Some users will still probably have an issue with the relatively shallow typing experience, but if the keyboard was a key factor keeping you from picking the new model up, it’s worth taking it for a spin the next time you’re near an Apple Store.
+Some users will still probably have an issue with the relatively shallow typing experience, but if the keyboard was a key factor keeping you from picking the new model up, it’s worth taking for a spin the next time you’re near an Apple Store.

 I’ve been using the new model since Monday’s keynote, and it’s grown on me — and, honestly, am glad I didn’t bite the bullet and buy an older model.
 For someone who makes his living banging fingers against a keyboard, it’s a pretty important distinction.